Where are you based?

 How will I see the images from the photoshoot?

 After the photoshoot, I spend some time editing the images and picking the best ones to show you.
-The five best images will be put in a private on-line gallery in digital form and you can then download them.
-I will also put the other images (typically between 70 and 150 high quality, beautifully edited digital images) into the gallery from which you can select the ones that you love (see Pricing page for more details).
-Once you have had time to look at the images, I will call and discuss which ones you would like to buy and whether you would like any high quality photographic prints.
+The edited images will be put in a private on-line gallery in digital form and you can then download them.
+Once you have had time to look at the images, I will get in touch to see which ones you'd like printed.
 As I said on my Pricing page, I am not into the hard sell and I just want you to be happy with the images and the printing options, so I will not pressure you to pay for anything more than you want!

 When should I book?